 - Pay your deposit or fees in full via the online payment system.

-Please note: Your booking will NOT be confirmed until some form of payment has been received.
+Please note: Your booking will NOT be confirmed until your payment has been received.

 Will this course help me get a job in motorsport?